-With regard to arbitration awards that affect management rights under § 7106(a)(2) (but not rights under § 7106(a)(1)), an arbitration award also may be upheld if the arbitrator is enforcing an "applicable law."
-E.g., EOIR, 65 FLRA at 662-63.
-Applicable laws include not only statutes, but also the United States Constitution, judicial decisions, executive orders, and regulations having the force and effect of law.
-E.g., Fed.
-Prof'l Nurses Ass'n, Local 2707, 43 FLRA 385, 390 (1991).
-Regulations have the force and effect of law where they: (1) affect individual rights and obligations; (2) were promulgated pursuant to an explicit or implicit delegation of legislative authority by Congress; and (3) were promulgated in accordance with procedural requirements imposed by Congress.
-E.g., AFGE, Local 1441, 61 FLRA 201, 206 (2005) (Chairman Cabaniss concurring).
-The Statute is not an "applicable law" within the meaning of § 7106(a)(2).
-E.g., IRS v.
-FLRA, 494 U.S. 922, 930 (1990).
+With regard to arbitration awards that affect management rights under $\frac{57106(a)(2)}{2}$ (but not rights under $\frac{57106(a)(1)}{2}$), an arbitration award also may be upheld if the arbitrator is enforcing an "applicable law."282 Applicable laws include not only statutes, but also the U.S. Constitution, judicial decisions, executive orders, and regulations having the force and effect of law.283 Regulations have the force and effect of law where they: (1) affect individual rights and obligations; (2) were promulgated pursuant to an explicit or implicit delegation of legislative authority by Congress; and (3) were promulgated in accordance with procedural requirements imposed by Congress.284 The Statute is not an "applicable law" within the meaning of $\frac{57106(a)(2)}{2^{.285}}$

-With regard to arbitral remedies that affect management rights, in FDIC, Division of Supervision & Consumer Protection, S.F.
-Region, 65 FLRA 102, 106 (2010) (Chairman Pope concurring in part) (FDIC), the Authority stated that an arbitrator's award that affects management rights under § 7106(a) of the Statute must provide a remedy for a violation of either an applicable law, within the meaning of § 7106(a)(2) of the Statute, or a contract provision that was negotiated pursuant to § 7106(b) of the Statute.
-In FDIC, the Authority stated that although, generally, an arbitrator enjoys broad discretion to remedy a meritorious grievance even if the remedy affects management rights under § 7106(a), such remedial authority is not unfettered; rather, the remedy must be reasonably related to the negotiated provisions at issue and the harm being remedied.
-E.g., id. at 106-07.
+With regard to arbitral remedies that affect management rights, in FDIC, Division of Supervision & Consumer Protection, San Francisco Region (FDIC)286 the Authority stated that an arbitrator's award that affects management rights under § 7106(a) of the Statute must provide a remedy for a violation of either an applicable law, within the meaning of § 7106(a)(2) of the Statute, or a contract provision that was negotiated pursuant to § 7106(b) of the Statute.
+In FDIC, the Authority stated that although, generally, an arbitrator enjoys broad discretion to remedy a meritorious grievance even if the remedy affects management rights under § 7106(a), such remedial authority is not unfettered; rather, the remedy must be reasonably related to the negotiated provisions at issue and the harm being remedied.287 However, where there is no claim that a remedy is not reasonably related to the violation that the arbitrator found, it suffices that the award provides a remedy for the violation.288